Get XPath for Web Scaping by Using Chrome or Firefox

 (Note: FireBug is used to easily look up the HTML/SCC of any element on a web page so that makes it very easy to debug and develop web pages.)

-If you open a web page in Firefox, click Firebug button and click an element in the page to inspect.
-It will bring out all of the XPath.
+If you open a web page in Firefox, click Firebug button and click on an element on the page to inspect.
+I will bring out all of the XPath.

 Or you can simply right click on the page and we have an option “Inspect in FirePath”

-Right click the line and choose “Copy XPath”.
+Right click on the line and choose “Copy XPath”.

 Chrome

-If you are using Chrome, right click the web page and choose “Inspect”.
+If you are using Chrome, right click on the web page and choose “Inspect”.
 It will bring out the HTML.
 Each line of this HTML has its own XPath.
-You can expand or contract each line of this.
+You can expand or sign a contract on each line of this.

 Use XPath to Scrape Specific Data